HOW WE TREAT | Therapeutic Exercise

 Therapeutic Exercise refers to a wide range of physical activities that focuses on restoring and maintaining strength, endurance, flexibility, stability and balance.
 The goal of therapeutic exercises is to return an injured patient to a fully functioning, pain-free state.
 They can also prevent loss of function and enhance a patient’s functional capabilities.
 If you need to prevent and decrease impairment and disability, therapeutic exercises might be very helpful at improving your overall health status, fitness and sense of well-being.

 Types of Therapeutic Exercises

-Therapeutic exercises are classified according to the aim and purpose of the exercises into many types:
+Therapeutic Exercise is classified according to the aim and purpose of the exercises into many types:

 Click here to request an appointment at Global Physical Therapy & Spine Specialists.